VisalDataU/Customer-Churn-Prediction-in-Telco-Company/README.md

 ### Project Structure
 1. Build a machine learning model
   - Find 'customer_churn_ML_notebook.ipynb' and run all lines to use the notebook.
+You can find "Summary of Machine Learning Evaluation Results" to see the brief of the whole pipeline.
 2. Create an API for the final model using FLASK

 ### How to Use the API